volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 ### Clear Secret Info

-Clear Secret is used for the secrets that are not encrypted .
+Clear Secret is used for the secrets that are not encrypted.

 `provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).